Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Quadratic variation estimates and stability results

-We can start by noticing that the class ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$ is stable by a.s. convergence, since the submartingale property of both processes $U_.(e^Y)$ and $U_.(e^{-Y})$, dominated by the $(\cD)$-supermartingale $U_.(\Phi)$, is stable by a.s. convergence.
-Moreover, Theorem \ref{th:characterization general quasimart} implies that the limit process is continuous and is also in ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$.
+We can start by noticing that the class ${\mathcal S_Q}(|\eta _T|,\Lambda , C)$ is stable by a.s. convergence, since the submartingale property of both processes $U_{\cdot}(e^Y)$ and $U_{\cdot}(e^{-Y})$, dominated by the $(\cD)$-supermartingale $U_{\cdot}(\Phi)$, is stable by a.s. convergence.
+Moreover, Theorem~\ref{thcharacterizationgeneralquasimart} implies that\vadjust{\goodbreak} the limit process is continuous and is also in ${\mathcal S_Q}(|\eta _T|,\Lambda, C)$.
 However, previous estimates of both quadratic variation and finite variation processes suggest that a better stability result may hold true, in particular regarding the strong convergence of the martingale parts.
 The space of martingales, where this convergence takes place, depends essentially on the exponential integrability properties of the random variable $X^{\Lambda,C}_T(|\eta_T|)$.
-The method is very similar to that of Lepeltier \& San Martin \cite{LepeltierSanMartin97}.
-When the $\cQ(\Lambda,C)$-semimartingales are bounded, this type of results has already been obtained for the $\mathbb H^2$-convergence by Kobylanski \cite{Kobylanski00} and Morlais \cite{Morlais1}.
+The method is very similar to that of Lepeltier and San Martin~\cite {LepeltierSanMartin97}.
+When the $\cQ(\Lambda,C)$-semimartingales are bounded, this type of results has already been obtained for the $\mathbb H^2$-convergence by Kobylanski~\cite{Kobylanski00} and Morlais~\cite{Morlais1}.
 Our stability result is novel and direct, and gives better convergence results with the ${\mathbb H}^1$ convergence.
-This result, that appears here for the first time in a BSDE framework, is based on an old result of Barlow \& Protter \cite{Barlow-Protter} on the convergence of semimartingales. \begin{theorem} Assume the sequence $(Y^n_.)$ of ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$ semimartingales is a Cauchy sequence for the a.s. uniform convergence, i.e. $\sup_{t\leq T}|Y^n_t-Y^{n+p}_t|$ tends to 0 almost surely when $n \rightarrow \infty$.\\ Then the limit of the sequence of ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$-semimartingales $(Y^n_.)$ is a ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$-semimartingale $Y_.=Y_0+M_.-V_.$.\\ Different types of convergence hold true for the processes $(M^n_., V^n_.)$ of the decomposition $Y^n_.=Y^n_0+M^n_.-V^n_.$:\\ \rmi Martingales convergence of $(M^n_.)$ to $M_.$.
+This result, that appears here for the first time in a BSDE framework, is based on an old result of Barlow and Protter~\cite{Barlow-Protter} on the convergence of semimartingales. \begin{theorem} Assume the sequence $(Y^n_{\cdot})$ of ${\mathcal S_Q}(|\eta _T|,\Lambda, C)$ semimartingales is a Cauchy sequence for the a.s. uniform convergence, that is, $\sup_{t\leq T}|Y^n_t-Y^{n+p}_t|$ tends to 0 almost surely when $n \rightarrow\infty$.
+Then the limit process $Y_{\cdot}$ is a ${\mathcal S_Q}(|\eta _T|,\Lambda, C)$-semimartingale $Y_{\cdot}=Y_0+M_{\cdot}-V_{\cdot}$.